Measurement Framework | The Three Streams GEO Methodology

 GA4 Free β€” β€” βœ“ βœ“ Traffic, conversion, AI referrers

-Google Search Console Free β€” β€” βœ“ β€” Branded search baseline
+Google Search Console Free β€” β€” βœ“ β€” Branded search impressions (supporting diagnostic for BSL)

 Manual Tracking Free βœ“ βœ“ βœ“ βœ“ Budget, requires 2-3 hrs/week

-Recommendation: Start with GA4 + Google Search Console (free) for conversion and branded search.
+Recommendation: Start with GA4 + Google Trends (free) for conversion and branded search demand tracking.
+Add Google Search Console for impression-level diagnostics.
 Add Profound ($499/mo) or Otterly AI ($29-189/mo) for ACF and SOV-AI automation.
 Manual tracking works if you have consistent discipline.

 Executive Dashboard Template

-Present these four primary KPIs monthly to stakeholders.
+Present these six primary KPIs to stakeholders across both pillars (Visibility and Revenue).
 Each includes current value, your internal target, trend, and status.
 Supporting metrics explain movement.

 ⚠️ Illustrative Example: The values below represent one hypothetical scenario.
 Your actual metrics will vary based on your competitive landscape, baseline authority, and execution quality.
 Set your own targets based on baseline measurement and competitive benchmarking.